 Create value with your postings.

 This one takes time.
 This is especially true with the older folks.
 I put anybody over the age of 45 into the older folks category.
 But even older folks are discovering what fun it is to open their Facebook page and see a beautiful album of photos of their beloved school.
 Memories are very powerful tools when you are reaching out to alumni.
-Being able to share those memories on Facebook and through that medium with their old classmates will keep your school in front of them more consistently and perhaps more frequently.
+Sharing those memories on Facebook and through that medium with their old classmates will keep your school in front of them more consistently and perhaps more frequently.
 Your development staff will appreciate that.

 Use Twitter for news flashes.